sungsik-kong/PhyNEST.jl/README.md

 ```@julia
 ] status PhyNEST
 ```
-To use PhyNEST, you need to have Julia >= v1.7.
-This package was developed in Julia 1.7.2, and has been tested for Julia >= v1.7 in OSX distributions.

 ## A quick test
 Once the installation is complete, execute PhyNEST and run function `greet()` to see if the package has been added to the local machine.
 A greet message with current time should appear.